bslockhart/Class-Activity-03-CSS-Selectors/README.md

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

 * What are pseudo-class selectors?
+-A pseudo-class is a selector that selects elements that are in a specific state, e.g. they are the first element of their type, or they are being hovered over by the mouse pointer.

 Use [Google](https://www.google.com) or another search engine to research this.